TallCats/tallcats-old-page/functionalProgramming/exercises2.md

     from `String`s to `Int`s and back.
 Your function should have type `interactive_addition : IO ()`.

- 4. Write a function returning the list of all divisors of n.
+ 4. Write a function returning the list of all divisors of `n : Nat`.
     ``` idris
     divisors 24 == [1, 2, 3, 4, 6, 8, 12, 24]
     divisors 15 == [1, 3, 5, 15]